 Our Stories in Action

-For over two decades, in English and Spanish, in the jails, in
+For two and a half decades, in English and Spanish, in the jails, in

 schools and in the community, Herstory writers have been